 - Ensure everybody in the family has a meal before sitting down to eat

-- Create some time for family fun in which everyone is free to tease each other
+- Create time for family fun during which everyone is free to tease each other

 - Keep disagreements with wife and bedroom affairs unnoticeable by children

 Later on in 2012, I became interested in memorizing the values and mission statements of Survival Club as they may have been outlined by the club founder in 1989.
-So I visited Starehe Boys' only to find that the club had been displaced from the cottage we used as the Survival clubroom in our days to a small room partitioned in an old classroom.
+When I visited Starehe, I found that the Survival clubroom had been moved from the cottage we used in my time to a small room partitioned in an old classroom.

-With that kind of change, I sensed the club had lost its glitz and glamour.
-I informed Ken Ogutu, one of the commandos in '02, about the change but he didn't seem surprised.
-He just told me they used to refer to the cottage we used as Survival clubroom as the Bush Embassy.
-I found that Ogutu's remark amusing because it implies that if you wanted to go to the bush, you first had to get a visa from the Survival clubroom.
+I informed Ken Ogutu, one of the Survival commandos in 2002, about the change but he didn't seem surprised.
+He just told me they used to refer to the Survival clubroom as the Bush Embassy, a name that amused me because it implies that if you wanted to go to the bush, you first had to get a visa from the Survival clubroom.